 - Scribbr – Open to UK, US, Canada, and Australia.
 Must be a native English speaker to qualify.

 - Scribendi – Read Review – Scribendi pays people with experience to edit & proofread at home.
 You are hired as an independent contractor.

 - Sibia Proofreading – Must have extensive editing experience, and must be a native English speaker to qualify.

 - SmartBrief – Occasionally has openings for work at home copy editors with at least three years experience to work as freelancers.
 Pays $15 an hour.
 Under “Filter Jobs” and “Choose Area of Interest” select “Content” from the dropdown box to find any available editing positions.

 - Wordfirm – Need at least three years of experience to work from home editing here.

 - WordsRU – Need a degree and also two years of prior experience to be considered.

-The best money is usually made when you’re working as your OWN boss.
-For example, check out this interview we’ve done with Caitlin Pyle a court transcript proofreader who works for herself on her iPad, earning over $40,000 per year!
+You can work at home as a court transcript proofreader and literally work from your iPad, setting your own schedule and rates.
+For example, check out this interview we’ve done with Caitlin Pyle a court transcript proofreader who did this for a living, and earned over $40,000 in a year!
 She also provides info and tips on how you can learn to do this and get official certification, with no degree or past experience in the form of an insanely popular online course (the 7-day intro course is FREE for everyone who is interested!).